MarcelGarus/server/README.md

 * directly scroll to the right position before onload
 * add `security.txt`
 * add `robots.txt`
-* write more in the footer
-* link to RSS feed in the footer

 # Setting up the server